 That I am alive.

-I can't even make my body move, managing only a soft whimper I know they cannot hear.
+I can't even make my body move, managing only a soft whimper I know they can't hear.

 Everything is bright and smudged in those split seconds, whitewashed in dreary mako light, the sharp scent of bitter antiseptic fresh in the air with the shrill, constant beep and hiss of machinery I've never heard before.
 My arm hurts, that chilled feeling of an IV needle stabbed into the vein working its way to the surface of my mind, the first of the few shapes standing over me slowly coming into hazy view before fleeing just as quickly back into the comfortable darkness.